awsdocs/amazon-ses-developer-guide/doc-source/sending-authorization-delegate-sender-tasks-email.md

 **Important**
 To successfully send an email, you have to connect to the Amazon SES endpoint in the AWS Region that the identity owner verified the identity in\.
 Additionally, the AWS accounts of **both** the identity owner and the delegate sender have to be removed from the sandbox before either account can send email to non\-verified addresses\.
-For more information, see [Moving Out of the Amazon SES Sandbox](request-production-access.md)\.
+For more information, see [Moving out of the Amazon SES sandbox](request-production-access.md)\.

 ## Using the Amazon SES API<a name="sending-authorization-delegate-sender-tasks-api"></a>